Skip to content

 Tip

-You do not need to pass quantization= explicitly. vLLM reads the quant_method from the model's config.json and automatically selects the correct OneComp plugin.
+You do not need to pass quantization= explicitly. vLLM reads the quant_method from the model's config.json and automatically selects the correct plugin (vLLM's built-in GPTQ plugin for gptq, or the OneComp plugin for mixed_gptq / dbf).

 Warning